 - The right paperwork and guidance to help you process your workers’ compensation claim.

 - The medical records and paperwork you’ll need to process such a claim.

-- The answers to any general questions you have about work-related injuries and workers’ compensation.
+- The answers to any general questions you have about getting hurt on the job and workers’ compensation.

 We know the pain and suffering associated with work-related injuries, and we’re here to help you through it.
 Don’t hesitate to reach out for help.
 The sooner you do, the sooner you will feel better.

-Contact us today to schedule a consultation with our physician or to learn about the different services we provide at Pain Stop MD.
+Contact us today to schedule a consultation with our Dallas Department of Labor doctor or to learn about the different services we provide at Pain Stop MD.